The Ultimate Guide to Health and Wellness Stipends

 • Health coaching

-• Fitness and motivation programs, or mobile apps
+• Fitness and motivation programs or mobile apps

-• Mental health services & apps
+• Mental health services and apps

 • Meditation apps or courses